Stevenfavour/Linuxfundametal0/README26.md

 });

 ```
-Upon attemping to install npm, we ran into this error
+Upon attempting to install npm, we ran into this error

 ![](./Img26/npm.png)

-Image above indicates that before we initialize the Node.js application, we will need to install npm on our local machine.
+The image above indicates that before we initialize the Node.js application, we will need to install npm on our local machine.

-Using this url
+Using this URL

 ```
 https://nodejs.org/en/download
 ```
-We download node to the local machine and reattempt to install npm.
-To verify a successfull installation, run `node -v` , this returns the version of the installed node.
-Upon installation a `package-lock.json` file will be created inside the root folder of the local repo.
+We download Node to the local machine and reattempt to install npm.
+To verify a successful installation, run `node -v`, which returns the version of the installed node.
+Upon installation, a `package-lock.json` file will be created inside the root folder of the local repo.

-Alternatively we can install this on the CLI by using  `sudo apt install nodejs npm`
+Alternatively, we can install this on the CLI by using  `sudo apt install nodejs npm`

-After all these is done, we initialize node with `npm init`
+After all this is done, we initialize Node with `npm init`
-Running this command creates a package.json file inside the root folder also.
+Running this command creates a package.json file inside the root folder.

 We then push all the changes to the remote repository.
 ![](./Img26/3.png)